National Dog Survey 2021 (UK)

 - Strengthens relationships: Sleeping with your dog can help improve its bond with you.
 Remember that dogs are pack animals, and they consider family members to be part of their pack

 - Heightened sense of security: Sleep quality is largely influenced by how safe and secure we feel at night.
 Dogs are protective animals, and sleeping with one by your side can help to increase this sense of security and comfort.

 - Stay warm and cosy: During the colder, winter months, snuggling up to your dog can help you stay at a comfortable temperature throughout the night.
-A dog’s fur coat helps our furry friends keep themselves warm, just make sure they don’t overheat under blankets!
+A dog’s fur coat helps our furry friends keep themselves warm, just make sure they keep cool in summer and don’t overheat under blankets!

 Where should my dog sleep at night time?

 During the night, your dog should sleep somewhere it feels comfortable enough to get a good amount of rest.
 All dogs are different, so there is no one-size-fits-all rule to this.
 After just bringing home a puppy, they should ideally sleep in a crate in your bedroom, just in case it has any trouble through the night.

 Once trained, older dogs can be placed anywhere in the house - in a crate, or on a dog bed.

 Remember that dogs enjoy sleeping with their human companions, and many would choose your bed if given the chance!

 How long should a puppy sleep in your room?

 Your puppy should sleep in your bedroom in a crate for the first couple of weeks while it gets used to its new surroundings.
 It's not uncommon for puppies to wake up and cry through the night, which is why it’s important to be close by and ready to provide comfort.